ohsu-cedar-comp-hub/SlurmStats/README.md

 - **`-a <accounts>`** : Account(s) to filter by.
 Include multiple accounts by inputting comma separated values.
 If omitted, default will be `cedar,cedar2`.

+- **`-all <all_info>`** : Shows all information (individual user plots and full tables).
+Accepts TRUE or FALSE.
+If omitted, default will be `TRUE`.

-For example, to summarize data for user chaoe from 2024-07-01 to 2024-07-10 for accounts cedar and cedar2:
+For example, to summarize and see all information for user chaoe from 2024-07-01 to 2024-07-10 for accounts cedar and cedar2:

 ```bash
 ./SlurmReport.sh -u chaoe -s 2024-07-01 -e 2024-07-10